Accessibility: being able to utilize products, services, amenities, and environments regardless of level of mobility or ability.

 Multi-generational living: multiple generations of people living together under a single roof.

-Natural environment: includes all the living and nonliving elements in a given surrounding or place.
+Natural Environment: includes all the living and nonliving elements in a given surrounding or place.

 Neighbourliness: being friendly and helpful to other neighbours.